What is Inflation Expectations?

 - This collective reaction on their side, in turn, creates sort an inflationary momentum of its own.
 Such kind of expectations would give inflation more of a self-sustaining character and would then cause it to persist in the economy even after the initial cause has disappeared

 This has been a guide to what is Inflation Expectations and its definition.
-Here we will discuss the top 2 methods to find the expected inflation along with examples, advantages & disadvantages.
+Here we will discuss the top 2 methods (survey and market based) to find the expected inflation along with examples, advantages & disadvantages.
 You can learn more about economics from the following articles –